The ITensor Software Library for Tensor Network Calculations: Quantum Number Block Sparse ITensors

 \subsection{QN ITensor}

-Constructing an ITensor from QN Indices makes it a QN ITensor, with a block-sparse storage type.
-In addition to the block-sparse real and complex storage types, there are also diagonal block-sparse storage types which are usually obtained from factorizations such as the SVD of block-sparse ITensors.
+Constructing an ITensor from QN Indices makes it a QN ITensor, with a block sparse storage type.
+In addition to the block sparse real and complex storage types, there are also diagonal block sparse storage types which are usually obtained from factorizations such as the SVD of block sparse ITensors.

-In most respects, working with QN ITensors is very similar to working with dense ITensors.
+In most respects, working with QN ITensors is quite similar to working with dense ITensors.
 Operations like adding QN ITensors or multiplying them by scalars work in a straightforward way.
 However, one small but important difference from dense ITensors arises when contracting QN ITensors: matching QN indices must have opposite arrow directions to be contracted.
 This rule is important for consistent bookkeeping of QN flux under Hermitian conjugation of ITensors.
-But because computing the Hermitian conjugate \verb|dag(T)| of a QN ITensor \verb|T| is defined to reverse all of the arrows of its indices, code which is already written correctly for complex, dense ITensors (with proper use of \verb|dag| to handle complex conjugation) will automatically be correct in terms of QN conservation too.
+But because computing the Hermitian conjugate \inline{dag(T)} of a QN ITensor \inlinenohighlight{T} is defined to reverse all of the arrows of its indices, code which is already written correctly for complex, dense ITensors (with proper use of \inlinenohighlight{dag} to handle complex conjugation) will automatically be correct in terms of QN conservation too.

 Having discussed all of the types involved in the QN ITensor system, let us discuss some examples which integrate all of these elements.
 An example motivated by physics is the Hilbert space of a single ``hard-core'' boson: a type of particle which cannot share an orbital or site with another boson.
 Such bosons can be used to model atoms which have large, short-range repulsive interactions.
 The Hilbert space of a single hard-core boson is spanned by two basis states $\ket{0}$ and $\ket{1}$, representing no particle and one particle.
 Along with these basis states, one can define the elementary operators $a$, $a^\dagger$, $n$, which lower, raise, or measure the number of particles: